rosenpass/rosenpass/papers/whitepaper.md

 - Extra section with a list of timers used.
 - Rename the session id/session lookup table from `index` to `sessions`
 - Indicate which version of Classic McEliece and Kyber is used
+- Add a chart with the cryptographic building blocks used

 ### Mistakes/Inconsistencies